China proposes rules to punish illegal e-commerce pricing

 Among the practices banned in the rules proposed on Friday are subsidies that cut the price of a product to below cost.

-Violation of the rules could incur a fine of 0.1% to 0.5% of a business’ annual sales or even suspension of operations, according to the SAMR.
+Violation of the rules could incur a fine of 0.1% to 0.5% of a business’ annual sales or even suspension of operations, SAMR said.

+In an April meeting with the market regulator in the southern metropolis of Guangzhou, platform companies including JD.com, Meituan, Alibaba’s food delivery arm Ele.me, Trip.com and Didi Chuxing pledged not to take advantage of big data to charge loyal customers more.

+In March, state news agency Xinhua reported that Alibaba’s online travel agency Fliggy offered different ticket prices for the same flight, with more loyal users getting a higher price.
+In the same article, Xinhua said Meituan charged different prices for the same pet care product.

+Alibaba and Meituan did not immediately respond to requests for comment from Reuters on Friday.

+In October, the Ministry of Culture and Tourism imposed a rule banning the practice of differentiated pricing by online travel services.

-In April, SAMR fined Alibaba a record 18 billion yuan ($2.78 billion) for abuse of its dominant market position and announced an antitrust investigation into Meituan in April.
+In April, SAMR fined Alibaba a record 18 billion yuan ($2.78 billion) for abuse of its dominant market position and announced an antitrust investigation into Meituan.

 ($1 = 6.4808 Chinese yuan renminbi)